 When Missy got a bad eye infection, the insurance didn’t cover the treatment because Missy had seen a vet for the same condition when she was a kitten.
 Her condition was pre-existing.

 - The age of your pet.
 You should know that pet insurance for older cats and dogs is more difficult to find.
 The reason behind this is that older pets are more likely to get sick.
-The best way to have your pet covered at old age is to get a lifetime policy when they’re still young.
+The best way to have your pet covered in old age is to get a lifetime policy when they’re still young.

 - The breed of your pet.
 The costs of pet insurance might vary, depending on the breed.
 Dogs born from unintended breeding are typically more expensive dog breeds to insure.
 Conventional breeds have well-documented hereditary conditions and are cheaper to insure.
 The most expensive cat breeds to insure include the Domestic short-haired cat, Tabby, Domestic medium-haired cat, and Ragdoll.